 6.6 Use case #6: Investigate potential impacts to support natural language intents translation

-This item is FFS.
+This item is For Further Study.

 6.7 Use case #7: Enablers for Intent Fulfilment

 The use case enablers for Intent Fulfilment is described in clause 5.7.
 In this use case, the intent driven MnS producer needs to support the capability to allow MnS consumer to subscribe and obtain the information of enablers for intent fulfilment.
 The solution supports the capability to enable the MnS consumer to request to obtain the information of enablers for intent fulfilment including: